Building Your Emotional Maturity

 Your body has changed radically since the day you were born, and your mind is continually growing and changing based on your experiences.
 But what about your emotional world?
 What does it mean to become emotionally mature, and how can you build your emotional maturity?

+I’ve also recorded an episode of the Love, Happiness and Success podcast on this topic.
 My guest is Dr. Harold P., D.Min., M.A., CCC, CPC, a marriage counselor, life coach, and therapist on our team at Growing Self.
 He not only helps clients build their emotional maturity (often through emotional intelligence coaching or counseling for healthy relationships), Harold is also someone who exudes emotional maturity himself, and today he’s sharing his secret with you.
-I hope you’ll join us.
+You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

-Building Emotional Maturity: Episode Highlights
+Building Emotional Maturity

 Emotional maturity is emotional intelligence at work.
 It impacts your internal experience every day, from how well you cope with disappointments and setbacks, to how much of your time and energy you spend worrying about things that are beyond your control.
 Basically, it’s a key marker of personal growth.